twister-php/twister/README.md

 # twister
 Twister is a fast and light-weight micro-framework.

-Actually, a more precise definition of this code would be;
+Actually, a more precise definition of this code release would be;
-  `Twister is a set of fast and light-weight components around which a framework can be written`
+  Twister is a set of fast and light-weight components around which a framework can be written

 At the heart of the framework, sits a very flexible, simple and elegant Inversion-of-Control (IoC) Container.
 In fact, there are NO global variables, NO define's, NO pipeline, NO Kernel and NO App; just the Container.